 Listen for any frustration because they can’t get something done, and figure out what is lacking: clear specs, a communication chain linked to the decision makers, good tools.
 (This goes for all personnel, not just new hires.)

 Powerful tools are expensive, but people are more so, and in more ways than just their salary.

 Everyone in an SMB must be a self-learner.
 To find out if they have taken the time to know the tools, I ask if they are using specific features.

 If I get a blank look, I tell them the story from yesteryear about a son who grew up felling trees with his dad with a two-man crosscut saw.
-After he moved away from home, he bought his father a chainsaw, saying “Dad, you’re going to love this new invention!
+After he moved away from home and went out on his own, he bought his father a chainsaw, saying “Dad, you’re going to love this new invention!
 It’ll make cutting down trees without me way faster than we ever did it together.”
 After a few weeks, the son was visiting his dad again and asked how he liked the new tool.
 His father said, “Son, I can’t make any headway with this thing.
 It’s faster with an ax.”
 The son said, “Let me see what’s wrong with it, Dad.”
 He yanked the pull cord, and the saw sprang to life.
 His dad hollered, “Holy smoke!
 What’s that noise?!”